Minnesotaboy2/my_first_portfolio/README.md

 This is my portfolio, it is a work in progress still.
 I have recently updated it with my first group project and some of my asignments!

-The form doesn't currently work, we haven't learned user-host interaction yet, hope to get that in soon!

-The Github image is a link to my repositories and the assignments and project images are links to the deployed sites.
+The images are links to the page, assignment, profile, or a demonstration video of the projects or media.

 live site: https://minnesotaboy2.github.io/my_first_portfolio/